MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 - Check MicroEJ Architecture and Packs versions and changelog regularly.
 Latest versions may be more optimized.
 - Configure the Platform to use :ref:`tiny <core-tiny>` capability of the MicroEJ Core Engine.
 It reduces application code size by ~20%, provided application code size is lower than 256KB (resources excluded).
 - Disable unnecessary modules in the ``.platform`` file.
-For example, disable the ``Image PNG Decoder`` module if you know that the application will not load PNG images at runtime.
+For example, disable the ``Image PNG Decoder`` module if the application do not need to load PNG images at runtime.
 - Don't embed unnecessary pixel conversion algorithms.
 This can save up to ~8KB of code size but it requires knowing the format of the resources embedded in the application.
 - Select your embedded C compilation toolchain with care, one which will allow low ROM footprint with optimal performance.
-Check the compiler command line
+Check the compiler options:

   - Check documentation for available optimization options (``-Os`` on GCC).
 These options can also be overridden per source file.
   - Separate each function and data resource in a dedicated section (``-ffunction-sections  -fdata-sections`` on GCC)

-- Check the linker command line optimization options.
+- Check the linker optimization options.
 The linker command line can be found in the project settings, and it may be printed during link.

   - Only embed necessary sections (``--gc-sections`` option on GCC/LD).
-  - Some functions, such as the `printf` function, may be configured to only implement a subset of the (for example, remove ``-u _printf_float`` option on GCC/LD to disable printing floating point values).
+  - Some functions, such as the `printf` function, can be configured to only implement a subset of the public API (for example, remove ``-u _printf_float`` option on GCC/LD to disable printing floating point values).

 - In the map file generated by the third-party linker, check that every embedded function is necessary.
 For example, hardware timers or HAL components may be initialized in the BSP but not used in the application.
 Also, debug functions such as SystemView may be disconnected when building the production firmware.